matt-graham/git-example/README.md

 ## Acknowledgements

-This example is a straight up copy of an [exercise](https://github.com/UCL-MPHY0021-21-22/Travel-guide) designed by [@dpshelio](https://github.com/dpshelio) for the UCL MPHY0021 course.
+This example is a straight-up copy of an [exercise](https://github.com/UCL-MPHY0021-21-22/Travel-guide) designed by [@dpshelio](https://github.com/dpshelio) for the UCL MPHY0021 course.